gauravjohri88/skyscanner-liveflights-api/README.md

 If you inspect the source code, you'll notice that all integral functionality is encapsulated in function compositions.

-This concept means that, if required, you can build your own custom interface of `skyscanner-api` - itself, a composition of functions.
+This concept means that, if required, you can build your own custom interface of `skyscanner-liveflights-api` - itself, a composition of functions.

 For example, the [main entrypoint](index.js), is a composition of two other functions (`pollForResults` and `createSession`) that, when used together, make up the standard interface.